 Air Quality.
-Air quality affects all residents of the region and continues to be a concern, in spite of progress in recent years.
-Recently, the region was designated as nonattainment for the current federal standards for ozone.
-More stringent standards may be established by the Environmental Protection Agency.
+Air quality affects all residents of the region and continues to be a concern.
+The region fails to meet current federal standards for ozone and more stringent standards are expected to be established by the Environmental Protection Agency in 2012.
+Meeting a more aggressive ozone standard will require continuous efforts from many parties.